Shakthivelms8/dp-420-cosmos-db-dev/instructions/33-create-use-udf-sdk.md

----
-lab:
-    title: 'Implement and then use a UDF using the SDK'
-    module: 'Module 13 - Create server-side programming constructs in Azure Cosmos DB SQL API'
+# Module 13: Create server-side programming constructs in Azure Cosmos DB SQL API'
----

-# Implement and then use a UDF using the SDK
+## Lab 2: Implement and then use a UDF using the SDK

 The .NET SDK for Azure Cosmos DB SQL API can be used to manage and invoke server-side programming constructs directly from a container.
 When preparing a new container, it may make sense to use the .NET SDK to publish UDFs directly to a container instead of performing the tasks manually using the Data Explorer.

 In this lab, you'll create a new UDF using the .NET SDK and then use the Data Explorer to validate that the UDF is working correctly.

-## Prepare your development environment
+### Task 1: Prepare your development environment

 If you have not already cloned the lab code repository for **DP-420** to the environment where you're working on this lab, follow these steps to do so.
 Otherwise, open the previously cloned folder in **Visual Studio Code**.